Aleksey Zhadov: Battle of Moscow

 Starting on 2 August 1941, he served as the Chief of Staff of the 3rd Army, which was commanded by Lieutenant General Vasily Kuznetsov.
 He participated in the Battle of Moscow.

 Stalingrad Strategic Defensive

 In May 1942 he took command of the 8th Cavalry Corps of the Bryansk Front.
 In October 1942 he took command of the 66th Army of the Don Front, which he commanded to the end of the war.
-His army took part in the Battle of Stalingrad, during which on 25 November 1942 he changed his surname from "Zhidov" to "Zhadov" on Joseph Stalin's request, because the name sounded Jewish.
+His army took part in the Battle of Stalingrad, during which on 25 November 1942 he changed his surname from "Zhidov" to "Zhadov" on Joseph Stalin's request, because the name resembeled the word "Zhyd", what is derogatory term for Jewish people in Russian.
 Aleksey Zhadov was in reality ethnically Slav.
 Zhadov's 66th Army was renamed the 5th Guards Army for its bravery and tenacity displayed at Stalingrad.

 Battle of Kursk

 In April 1943 the 5th Guards Army was subordinated to the Steppe Front, and later to the Voronezh Front on 8 July during the Battle of Kursk.
 The army took part in one of the largest tank battles in military history, the Battle of Prokhorovka during the Battle of Kursk.
 On the eve of the tank battle, his army had no tanks and was suffering from a severe shortage of artillery ammunition.
 Despite reporting that his army was in no shape to support the Soviet counterattack that resulted in the Battle of Prokhorovka, the failure of the counterattack was blamed on him.
 His army went on to perform successfully in Operation Polkovodets Rumyantsev in the later phase of the Battle of Kursk, and he was awarded the Order of the Red Banner for his army's performance in the Battle of Kursk.